 On either rooftop or ground level installations, rubber padding can be applied under the unit to lessen any transmission of vibration.
-Holes are provided in the base rails for bolting the unit to its foundation.

 For ground level installations, precautions should be taken to protect the unit from tampering and unauthorized persons from injury.
 Screws on access panels will prevent casual tampering.
 Further safety precautions such as a fenced enclosure or locking devices on the panels may be advisable.
 Check local authorities for safety regulations.